 “This is wrong, and on my watch it will change,” she said.

-Clinton also took aim at her Republican opponents and their policy of “trickle-down economics.”
-She criticized an approach that “explodes the national debt, concentrates wealth in the hands of a few, and does practically nothing to help hard-working Americans.”
+Clinton also took aim at her Republican opponents and their embrace of “trickle-down economics.”
+She criticized the approach, arguing that it “explodes the national debt, concentrates wealth in the hands of a few, and does practically nothing to help hard-working Americans.”

-“Twice now in the past 20 years, a Democratic president has had to come in and clean up the mess left behind,” Clinton said, drawing laughter and applause.
+“Twice now in the past 20 years, a Democratic president has had to come in and clean up the mess left behind” by Republican administrations, Clinton said, drawing laughter and applause.

-But despite her tough talk, Clinton struck an optimistic tone.
+But despite her critiques, Clinton struck an optimistic tone.
 She encouraged Americans from across the political spectrum to move past the “poisonous partisan gridlock” and “focus on the long-term needs of our country.”
-In Clinton’s eyes, that need is clear: economic opportunity for all Americans.
+In Clinton’s eyes, that need is abundantly clear: creating economic opportunity for all Americans.

-“I want every child in our country, not just the granddaughter of a former senator and secretary of state,” Clinton said, referring to herself, “to live up to their God-given potential.”
+Said Clinton, “I want every child in our country, not just the granddaughter of a former senator and secretary of state, to live up to their God-given potential.”